The Engravers and Printers

 So, how exactly did the Confederate States Treasury managed to issue over $1.5 billion in Treasury notes during its short life?
 Between 1861 and 1865, thirteen different companies - a hotchpotch of the good, the bad, and the ugly - played some part in the engraving and printing work commissioned by the Confederate Treasury Note Division in Richmond.
 Collectively, these companies manufactured almost 85 million individual Treasury notes; some were also involved in the production of Confederate States bonds and postage stamps, as well as Treasury notes for various Southern States.

-Extensive original research by Mark A. Coughlan has been incorporated into a new book which reveals the fascinating lives and times of the key people behind these companies, many of them recent emigrants from Great Britain and Europe.
-Almost every single Confederate States Treasury note bears an imprint from the company that engraved and/or printed it - this book - available from www.amazon.com - brings those imprints to life, enhancing the collector's knowledge and enjoyment of the notes in their possession.
-For more details - please email the Editor at:
+Extensive original research by the Author has been incorporated into an award-winning book which details the fascinating lives and times of the key people behind these companies.
+Many of these engravers and printers were skilled craftsmen from foreign shore - England, Ireland, Scotland, France, and Germany.
+Almost every single Confederate States Treasury note bears an imprint from the company that engraved and/or printed it.
+This book - available through Amazon - brings those imprints to life, enhancing the collector's knowledge and enjoyment of the notes in their possession.

 We need your consent to load the translations